Shopping St. Pete: Guide to Big-Box and Local Shops

 Located in downtown St. Petersburg, Sundial St. Pete features a collection of shops, public art, restaurants and spas.
 The area welcomes visitors with its working three-story sundial situated in the center of the plaza as well as dolphins created by a local artist.

-Shoppers can peruse a dozen retailers selling apparel, footwear and jewelry.
-Take a break from shopping, and select from a handful of restaurants that offer diverse menus and atmospheres.
-Visitors also have access to barbers, salons and a large wellness center for relaxation.
+Shoppers peruse a dozen retailers selling apparel, footwear and jewelry.
+Take a break from shopping, and select from restaurants that offer diverse menus and atmospheres.
+Visitors also have access to barbers, salons and a large wellness center.
 After a day of exploring, catch the latest movie releases at the on-site AMC theater.

 Tyrone Square Mall

 For big-box retailers, head to Tyrone Square Mall located 4 miles inland.
-This indoor-outdoor shopping center in St. Pete houses over 130 stores, with large anchors including Macy’s, Dillard’s, JCPenney and Dick’s Sporting Goods.
+This indoor-outdoor shopping center in St. Petersburg houses over 130 stores, with anchors including Macy’s, Dillard’s, JCPenney and Dick’s Sporting Goods.

 John’s Pass Boardwalk

 Those who have more time can book a pirate ship cruise, play arcade games and try a hands-on experience with alligators.
-Perfect for families, Alligator Attraction even lets guests kiss a gator and see other animals, including tortoises, fish, frogs and sting rays.
-John’s Pass Boardwalk also has several dining options for visitors to enjoy.
+Perfect for families, Alligator Attraction lets guests kiss a gator and see other animals, including tortoises, fish, frogs and sting rays.
+John’s Pass Boardwalk also has several dining options.

 Duncan McClellan Gallery